Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 Adaptive streams have a slightly extended set of properties.
 I'll list the useful ones:

-- `itag` — integer code that identifies the type of stream.
+- `itag` — integer code that identifies the type of the stream
-- `type` — MIME type and codecs.
+- `type` — MIME type and codecs
-- `url` — URL that serves the stream.
+- `url` — URL that serves the stream
-- `s` — cipher signature used to protect the stream (if present).
+- `s` — cipher signature used to protect the stream (if present)
-- `clen` — content length of the stream in bytes.
+- `clen` — content length of the stream in bytes
-- `bitrate` — stream bit rate in kbit/sec.
+- `bitrate` — bit rate of the stream in kbit/sec
-- `size` — video resolution (video-only).
+- `size` — resolution of the video (video-only)
-- `fps` — video frame rate (video-only).
+- `fps` — frame rate of the video (video-only)

 ### Adaptive streams in DASH manifest